leandroandrade/fastify-statistics/README.md

 # fastify-statistics

-A lightweight Fastify plugin that provides system statistics and metrics endpoints for monitoring your Node.js application.
+A lightweight Fastify plugin that provides system statistics and metrics endpoints for monitoring your Node.js application, including memory usage and event loop utilization metrics.

 ## Installation